crypto-org-chain/chain-docs/docs/getting-started/croeseid-testnet.md

 ### Supported OS

 We officially support macOS, Windows and Linux only.
 Other platforms may work but there is no guarantee.
-We will extend our support to other platforms after we have stablized our current architecture.
+We will extend our support to other platforms after we have stabilized our current architecture.

 ### Prepare your machine

 To run Crypto.com Chain nodes, you will need a machine with the following minimum requirements:

-- Dual core, x86_64 architecture processor;
+- Dual-core, x86_64 architecture processor;
 - 4GB RAM;
 - 100GB of storage space.

 ## Step 1.
 Get the Crypto.com Chain binary

-To simply the following steps, we will be using **Linux** for illustration.
+To simplify the following step, we will be using **Linux** for illustration.
 Binary for [Mac](https://github.com/crypto-com/chain-main/releases/download/v0.8.0-rc1/chain-main_0.8.0-rc1_Darwin_x86_64.tar.gz) and [Windows](https://github.com/crypto-com/chain-main/releases/download/v0.8.0-rc1/chain-main_0.8.0-rc1_Windows_x86_64.zip) are also available.

 - To install Crypto.com Chain released binaries from github: